learning-dev/term-assignment/README.md

 **React** is a javascript library created by Facebook.
 React is used to build user interface components.
 It has support for JSX, that let's you put in HTML code in javascript.

+Why?
+React let's you create large web applications that change the data without reloading the page.
+You can create single page websites using react.

+## State in React

+**state** is an object that represents part of the app that can change.
+Each component can have their own state or you can store all the states in parent component and access it using **```this.props.state```**

+## Props in React

+**Props** is a special keyword in React, which stands for **Properties**.
+It is like **function argument** passed in components.
+It can be passed in **uni-directional flow** i.e only one way **parent to child**.

+## Redux

+Redux is a predictable state container for JavaScript apps.
+It makes it easy to manage the state of your application. **It is like a place to store states at one place and change it using functions.**

+Why?
+Having multiples states at different components is difficult to manage. **Redux makes it easier to manage the states at one place and only special function can make changes to a state.**